 ABB’s robotics solutions serve a diverse customer base in Asia, supporting automotive manufacturers, particularly in e-mobility, as well as manufacturers in the electronics, food and beverage, pharmaceuticals, logistics automation and general industries, among many others.
 ABB predicts that global robot sales will grow from $80bn today to $130bn in 2025.
 China is the world’s largest robotics market; one of three robots sold globally in 2017 went to China.

 Peter Voser, Chairman and CEO of ABB said: “The establishment of the new factory is another milestone in ABB’s development in China and will further strengthen our leadership in the world’s largest robotics market.
 Since the project announcement last October, we have been provided with tremendous support from the local government.
 It has been listed among the Top 10 projects of the ‘Manufacturing in Shanghai’ initiative in 2019, a great honor for ABB.”

-Local Chinese dignitaries, ABB customers, as well as ABB senior executives, took part in today’s groundbreaking event.
+Local Chinese dignitaries, ABB customers, suppliers and partners, as well as ABB senior executives, took part in today’s groundbreaking event.

 Digital Factory of the Future

 Production in the highly automated factory will be based on cells of automation rather than on a fixed assembly line, which will allow robots to move from station to station for greater customization and more flexibility than in traditional, linear production systems.
 Automated guided vehicles (AGVs) will deliver parts to the production robots just in time, while the latest collaborative technologies will ensure that humans and robots can work safely side by side, bringing greater flexibility and agility to production processes and combining the advantages of robots with the unique capabilities of people.